levibostian/ExpressjsBlanky/docs/DEBUG.md

 > Note: This doc goes over how to use VSCode to debug your code.
 You can use [another client if you wish](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).

-1. In your terminal on your machine, run `npm run dev:setup`, just like when developing your app.
-Then, run the command `npm run dev:debug`.
+1. In your terminal on your machine, run `npm run dev:debug`.
 Wait until you see output similar to this:

 ```
 Waiting for deployments to stabilize...